pslucas0212/rhel-sca-subscriptionmanager/README.md

 ![Subscriptions View](images/S11.png)

-- Chose a RHEL system from the Systems page that has a subscription attached to that system.
-You will now see the attached subscription and subscription detail for that system.
+- Choose a RHEL system from the Systems page that has a subscription attached to that system.
+You will now see the attached subscription and subscription details for that system.

 ![Subscription with attached subscription](images/S12.png)